ShaneMarusczak/virtual-pets-amok/README.md

 Virtual Pets AMOK! readme

 I started writing my program with tests to get me off the ground.
-I find that tests are very usefull when no code at all has been written.
+I find that tests are very useful when no code at all has been written.

 I included all necessary methods and variables to allow this program to create cats and dogs, both robotic and organic.